shenhuiying2017/azure-docs.es-es/articles/hdinsight/hdinsight-using-json-in-hive.md

 <properties
-   pageTitle="Análisis y procesamiento de documentos JSON con Hive en HDInsight | Microsoft Azure" description="Aprenda a utilizar documentos JSON y analizarlos mediante Hive en HDInsight." services="hdinsight" documentationCenter="" authors="rashimg"
+   pageTitle="Analyze and Process JSON documents with Hive in HDInsight | Microsoft Azure" description="Learn how to use JSON documents and analyze them using Hive in HDInsight." services="hdinsight" documentationCenter="" authors="rashimg"